uvzen/ReVanced-bash-builder/README.md

+# THIS PROJECT IS DISCONTINUED AND WILL NOT GET ANYMORE UPDATES

 # About ReVanced bash builder:

 A simple bash script that I created for myself and placed here so I can download updates whenever I want.